 Foundation problems destroy your Greensboro home’s value and can be dangerous.
-Our in-house team of structural and geo-technical engineers are here to help.
+Our team of structural and geotechnical engineers is here to help.
 We design and install the right solution and usually have the project finished in less than a week.
 You will have peace of mind as we provide a 25-year written warranty against defects on our foundation products.

 PolyRenewal™ Concrete Leveling & Lifting

 The sunken and cracked concrete around your Greensboro home is both an eyesore and a safety hazard.
 It is also likely to get worse, but we can fix it for you.

 Our experts use PolyRenewal, a superior polyurethane foam.
 Small holes are drilled in the concrete, the foam is injected and the expanding foam lifts the concrete.
 The majority of contractors you will call use mudjacking instead of foam.
 Mudjacking is heavier, require larger holes in the concrete and does not last as long as PolyRenewal.
 Call us today to learn more.

 This unfinished basement in Greensboro, NC was anything but beautiful.
 The homeowner wanted to create a finished basement that also helped the health of the home.

 Tar Heel Basement Systems installed paneling along the cinder block walls, wall paneling around the new steel framing, ThermalDry floor matting in the laundry area, flooring in the office and storage rooms.
 The finishing crew also installed a drop ceiling made of Linen Carbon tiles.
 All of the products installed are anti-microbial and will never rot or mold due to possible moisture.
 This Greensboro, NC home now has a healthy, beautiful finished basement!